Sports Research Vitamin D3 + K2 Review: The Best D3 Supplement?

 Timing: Take it with any meal, preferably the one that contains the most fat.
 The built-in MCT oil helps, but taking it with dietary fat maximizes absorption.

 Testing: If you haven’t checked your vitamin D levels before, get a 25(OH)D blood test.
+See our full guide to supplements for energy after 40 — vitamin D deficiency is one of the most common energy drainers in this age group.
 This tells you exactly where you stand and helps you determine if 5,000 IU is the right dose for you.
 If your levels are above 50 ng/mL, you may want to switch to the 2,500 IU version or take the 5,000 IU every other day.

 Consistency: Take it daily.
 Vitamin D builds up in your system over weeks, so sporadic use won’t give you the full benefits.